pinterest/PINFuture/README.md

 The order in which the callbacks are executed upon completion of the future is not guaranteed.
 However, it is guaranteed that callbacks will be *dispatched* in the order that they are registered.

-It is not safe to add another callback from within a callback of the same future.
+It is not safe to add another callback from within a callback of the same Future.

 ### Threading model ###